 C41.
 Lines 346-359 : I do not understand the relevance of long discussion on this aspect.
 According to me, demonstration that ecological or epidemiological parameters are not evolved in parasite distributions in the HZ has definitively been performed via experimental controlled infections of wild-derived strains (Moulia et al., Derothe et al.).
 This field study (i.e. on uncontrolled population sampling) can only bring a new argument if we consider analysis of the prevalence of parasites across the zone.
 But this is an argument, not a demonstration.

-No field study can ever be perfectly controlled by definition, while no lab study can ever claim to represent natural diversity.
+No field study can ever be perfectly controlled, while no lab study can ever claim to represent natural diversity.
 We therefore consider that a first field study on two very different parasites, showing the same pattern of hybrid resistance, should discuss this interesting finding.
 Moreover, our study’s main characteristic is exactly to considers the “analysis of the prevalence of parasites across the zone”.

 C42.
 Lines 360 – 361 . “a novel aspect of our work compared to previous studies of parasitism in the HMHZ is the separate study of parasite prevalence and intensity”.
 Pay attention.
 The previous field studies took into account abundance, which is not a mix of intensity and prevalence sensu stricto, but a third parasitological parameter giving another information that the two others ( “number of infested ones”